 The second visit would involve removing the temporary crown and replacing it with the permanent, lab-made crown.
 After checking for fit and appearance, the crown is cemented into place.

-By using the CEREC system, Dr. Palioca can place restorations in a single visit.
+By using the CEREC system, Dr. Rawat can place restorations in a single visit.
 No need for return appointments.
 No need to eat gingerly due to fear that the temporary crown will break.

 The data used to design and make your new tooth structure is then sent to a separate milling machine.
 A block of porcelain matching your tooth shade is inserted into the machine and is shaped into your new restoration.
 This process can be done in 10 to 20 minutes while you wait.

-Before bonding your new tooth into place, Dr. Palioca will ensure it fits and feels as it should and that it looks natural.
+Before bonding your new tooth into place, Dr. Rawat will ensure it fits and feels as it should and that it looks natural.

-To experience a new approach to common cosmetic and restorative procedures, schedule an appointment with your dentist for CEREC in Wrentham, Massachusetts and the surrounding area, Dr. Ross Palioca.
+To experience a new approach to common cosmetic and restorative procedures, schedule an appointment with your dentist for CEREC in Wrentham, Massachusetts and the surrounding area, Dr. Rawat.
 Call (508) 456-7111.

 Back to One-visit Crowns Home Page